gvwilson/sdxpy/src/intro/index.md

    caption="Lesson topics and dependencies."
 %]

-[%x glossary %] defines the terms these lessons introduce, which in turn define this book's big ideas [%f intro-syllabus %]:
+## The Big Ideas {: #intro-ideas}

+Our approach to design is based on two big ideas:

--   As the number of components in a system grows, the complexity of the system increases rapidly ([%f intro-complexity %]).
+1. As the number of components in a system grows, the complexity of the system increases rapidly ([%f intro-complexity %]).

--   However,
+    However,
-    the number of things we can hold in working memory at once is fixed (and fairly small) [%b Hermans2021 %].
+    the number of things we can hold in working memory at any time is fixed and fairly small [%b Hermans2021 %].

--   If we want to create large programs that are comprehensible, testable, shareable, and maintainable, we have to do more than use sensible variable names: we need to design them.
+    If we want to build large programs that we can understand, we therefore need to construct them out of pieces that interact in a small number of ways.

+2. The source code of a program is just text, which we can process like other text files.
+    Likewise,
+    a program in memory is just a data structure that we can inspect and modify like any other.
+    Treating code like data simplifies many designs.

 [% figure
    slug="intro-complexity"